avras/bellperson-ed25519/README.md

-# bellperson-ed25519
+# bellpepper-ed25519

-Ed25519 curve operations using the [bellperson-emulated](https://github.com/avras/bellperson-emulated) library
+Ed25519 curve operations using the `bellpepper-emulated` library

 ## License